 - Create a project and a corresponding application.
-Make a note the Trusted App API Key of your application as this will be the API key used to authenticate incoming Sigfox requests later on.
+Make a note of the Trusted API Key for your application because this API key authenticates incoming Sigfox requests.

 sigfoxIdwith the Sigfox ID of the device.
-This will let the EVRYTHNG Platform know which Thng a particular Sigfox message corresponds to, and will be embedded in the message.
-An example is shown below:
+This lets the EVRYTHNG Platform know which Thng a particular Sigfox message corresponds to.
+The

-DATA - UPLINK and
+DATA - UPLINK

-In the Custom Payload Config add the custom properties of your Sigfox device (e.g., here a temperature value as an unsigned integer).
+- In the Custom Payload Config, add the custom properties of your Sigfox device (for example, a temperature value as an unsigned integer).

 create=trueto the query parameters.
 For example: